soren-n/tickle/README.md

 A proc is defined with a name and it's implementation is a command as a list of string words.
 A command word is a parameter if it is prefixed with $.

-The stages section defines a list of stages.
+The flows section defines a list of workflows.
+A workflow is a sequence of stages.
 A stage is a list of procs, defining which procs are allowed to be evaluated in parallel.
 This is useful when you have a clear separation in the evaluation order between groups of tasks; you could achieve the same ordering without stages, by having a many-to-many dependency between the task groups that need separating, which however would be costly on the scheduler.
 So stages were added as both a semantic convenience as well as an optimisation.

+Most likely you will only need to define one workflow; however there are cases where you would wish to evaluate two agendas in parallel, or with some overlap.
+In this case it is more beneficial to keep these two agenda in the same evaluation context; i.e. defining multiple workflows allows you to do that.

 The tasks section defines a list of tasks.
 A task is an instantiation of a proc.